DirieD/JustEatCodingAssignment/README.md

 - Open in Android Studio
 - Sync gradle
 - Run the app (via emulator or by connecting to an android device)
+- The app requires a minimum SDK version of 24 with a compile SDK of 35.
+For reference I ran this application on a Pixel 8 Pro.

 ✍️ Assumptions and Improvements
-In terms of assumptions or things that were made unclear there was only one thing that required clarification, when it came time to displaying the types of cuisine the endpoint returned a lot of terms such as "Halal" or "Low Delivery fee", these were clarified for me upon communicating with a member from the justeat team.
+In terms of assumptions or things that were made unclear there was only one thing that required clarification, when it came time to displaying the types of cuisine the endpoint returned a lot of terms such as "Halal" or "Low Delivery fee", I was unsure if these also counted as types of cuisine, this was clarified for me upon communicating with a member from the justeat team.

 In terms of improvements:
 - UI enhancements: adding animations to the composables when they expand to seem more dynamic for a better experience.
 Also implementing a theme that echoes the colour scheme of the Just Eat application